TOAST-DOCS/Container-Kubernetes/en/user-guide.md

         * Fixed an issue where the optional snapshot setting was incorrectly required as mandatory.

 <a id="loadbalancer-service"></a>

 ## LoadBalancer Service { #loadbalancer-service }
-Pod is a basic execution unit of a Kubernetes application and it is connected to a cluster network via CNI (container network interface).
+A pod is the basic execution unit of a Kubernetes application and is connected to the cluster network via a CNI (container network interface).
 By default, pods are not accessible from outside the cluster.
 To expose a pod's services to the outside of the cluster, you need to create a path to expose to the outside using the Kubernetes `LoadBalancer` Service object.
 Creating a LoadBalancer service object creates an NHN Cloud Load Balancer outside the cluster and associates it with the service object.

 <a id="create-webserver-pod"></a>

 ### Creating Web Server Pods { #create-webserver-pod }
 Write a deployment object manifest file that executes two nginx pods as follows and create an object.